jerm062/thebloclandlands/README.md

 The UI uses the [Jacquard 24](https://fonts.google.com/specimen/Jacquard+24) font from Google Fonts.

-**Note:** Features like creating new characters or editing hexes require the API endpoints served by `server.js`.
+**Note:** Features like creating new characters or editing map notes require the API endpoints served by `server.js`.
 Make sure the server is running before using these options.